 Treatment options for drug and alcohol abuse, sex addiction, gambling addiction is an area requiring educational expertise in guiding families and individuals to use their money ‘smartly’ to gain the most value for a reasonable amount of investment.
 Routinely, treatment facilities overly advertise the ability to meet the needs of multiple addictions with fantastic outcomes, and this is not the case.

-The Expat and national population communities require educated advice and recommendations from a trained professional who understands the nuances and can guide families to the right treatment facilities.
+The Expat and national population communities require assessment along with educated advice and recommendations from a trained professional who understands the nuances and can guide families to the right treatment facilities.
 Dr Burdick is that adviser.
 He regularly speaks before groups such as UKESAD (UKESAD (UK/European Symposium on Addictive Disorders), British Psychological Society (BPS), and Stanford University.

 “My son was enrolled in Elements through the recommendation of Dr. Mark Burdick.
 I had known for months that my son was going to need some sort of intervention program and I was not able to come to a decision on my own.
 Dr. Burdick became our consultant and within a short time of hearing Dan’s story told me that he knew what program and therapist would work best for his particular issues; the very next morning I received a call from the director.
 He was was so kind and down to earth as he explained the goals of the program, how Dan would be brought in and what to expect.
 Even in this extremely uncertain time between me and my son, I felt confident in the decision I was about to make.